Table of contents

 At Amazon, the first question every team answers when planning is, “What outcomes did you achieve last year in comparison to what you planned, and why?”
 Teams are expected to be transparent and objective in their self-assessment, or leaders may have less confidence in them or their plans moving forward.

-To conduct this analysis in your own organization, consider:
+To apply this strategic planning example in your own organization, consider:

 Work Backwards from the Customer Experience